rawnly/vscode-icons-manager--electron/README.md

 <br />

 - [x] ~Implement build~
 - [ ] Automatization of icon update...
-Right now after the app changes the file you need to "cmd+click" on the dock icon or restart to update the icon in the dock.
+Right now after the app changes the file you need to <kbd>⌘ Command</kbd> + `click` on the dock icon or restart to update the icon in the dock.

 <br />
 <br />